MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 ## Transaction review

-Manual review agents review the contextual information about a case from the **Transaction review** page.
-Based on this review, the agents determine the likelihood of fraud for the transaction, and select an appropriate decision for the case.
+From the **Transaction review** page, manual review agents review the contextual information about a case.
+Based on this review, the agents determine the likelihood of fraud for the transaction and select an appropriate decision for the case.